F-16 Combat Pilot: Flight dynamics

-Dave Marshall of Digital Integration used to program real military flight simulators and had built up a huge library of the technical specifications for the F-16C and knew whom to ask for some of the less readily available information, and this clearly shows in the complexity and realism of F-16 Combat Pilot.
+Dave Marshall of Digital Integration used to programme real military flight simulators and had built up a huge library of the technical specifications for the F-16C and knew whom to ask for some of the less readily available information, and this clearly shows in the complexity and realism of F-16 Combat Pilot.

 The flight dynamics is one of the most accurate for its time.
-The landing is accurately difficult, the player has to master the AoA (Angle of Attack) and vertical velocity during approach, unlike other combat simulations of its time For example, F-15 Strike Eagle II had extremely unrealistic landings where all the player had to do is simply just aim the plane at the runway at any angle or speed.
+The landing is accurately difficult, the player has to master the AoA (Angle of Attack) and vertical velocity during approach, unlike other combat simulations of its time.
+For example, F-15 Strike Eagle II had extremely unrealistic landings where all the player had to do is simply just aim the plane at the runway at any angle or speed.
 Being not properly lined up would cause autoland (used in conjunction with ILS) to disengage if activated, and hard landings beyond certain parameters would damage the landing gear, or even cause a crash.
 Not following proper speed guidelines while taxiing or going too fast on the runway without lifting off would also damage the aircraft.
 Unlike other simulations of its time, landing on the nose-wheel would result in a crash due to gear collapse as in real life.
 A crash is represented with a full screen showing mini explosions, after which the debriefing screen would show up indicating whether or not the player survived.
 Hard crashes are usually unsurvivable, but the player may walk away from nose-wheel collapses and other minor crashes.
 The simulation allows the player to perform a wheels-up (belly) landing if the landing gear is damaged and not extendable, but landing has to be precise and smooth with a very low vertical velocity.